iron-software/IronDrawing.Examples/examples/create-and-cast-croprectangle/README.md

 IronSoftware.Drawing.RectangleF ironRectF = systemRectF;
 ```

-This streamlined process allows for the easy integration of these shapes within the features of IronDrawing.
+This simplified process allows for the easy integration of these shapes within the features of IronDrawing.